 This is the best option.
 You should have an email list of potentially interested people for your product or service.

-These are the people who are going to be purchasing from you and so will be the best guide for what copy will have maximum effect.
+These are the people who are going to be purchasing from you, which makes them the best guide for choosing copy that will have the maximum effect.

-When it comes to an existing customer base you can jump on one of the services like SurveyMonkey to create a targeted survey that asks the right questions.
+When it comes to an existing customer base, you can jump on one of the services like SurveyMonkey to ask the right questions.

 Multiple choice is pretty useless when it comes to finding the right words to sell to your audience.

-Remember, we’re also looking for the language they use to describe their troubles so you want to let them ramble on a bit.
+Remember, we’re looking for the language they use to describe their troubles, so you want to let them ramble on a bit.

-Along with using open-ended questions you’re going to want to follow the below guidelines:
+Along with using open-ended questions, you’re going to want to follow these guidelines:

 Finding What’s Important

-At this stage, you’ll have a spreadsheet full of your users’ pain points, thoughts, and needs.
+At this stage, you’ll have a spreadsheet full of your target audience’s pain points, thoughts, and needs.